|Some people do very well on a Zero-Carb Diet|

 The Bottom LineNo matter what Jeff said, his 30-day fat experiment did not prove that calories don't count.
 It just proved that some people can overfeed without gaining weight due to the way the law of thermodynamics works.

-Others, like Linda, will have to stick to a low-calorie diet for life if you want to maintain goal weight.
+Others, like Linda, will have to stick to a low-calorie diet for life if they want to maintain goal weight.
 Just going low in carbs might not be enough.

 When it comes to weight loss, the energy equation is far more complex than what I've presented here.